 Besides the severe financial harm, these felony victims may suffer consequential and far-reaching psychological damages.

 The inner meaning behind this quote is that a person's home should serve as his 'Safe place' - An escape zone from his daily difficulties - where he feels most comfortable and peaceful.

-In light of the above, you will surely be able to relatively understand the enormous significance of such a break-in to this intimate and personal place on this crime's victim.
+In light of the above, you will surely be able to understand the enormous significance of such a break-in to this intimate and personal place for this crime victim.

 Home burglary victims say they intuitively feel some desecration of their private place.
 Without proper care, anxiety about being left alone or leaving their home may accompany them from here on out.

 So, after this prologue, you probably ask yourself, 'What are the best ways to make your home as protected as possible?'

 You will surely be happy to hear that the home security products market is Booming!

 Remote monitoring using security cameras.